 One of the most common questions we are asked is: how did you know your boys were autistic?
-Perhaps you have noticed something unusual in your kid’s behavior and you are asking yourselves “does my child has autism?”, or perhaps, like Hagai, you searched online in search of an answer to why your child behaves in a certain way.
-In this post is a detailed guide for what to do, and some tools to help you get organized and prepare for a diagnosis, in Israel.
-Most of the tips will be relevant world wide.
+Perhaps you have noticed something unusual in your kid’s behavior and you are asking yourselves “does my child has autism?”
+Maybe, like Hagai, you searched online in search of an answer to why your child behaves in a certain way.
+In this post is a detailed diagnosis preparation guide.
+Some tips to help you get organized and prepare for a diagnosis.

-** This post is written with Israeli institutions and protocols in mind. some of the links will lead to Hebrew articles, which posts will be translated with time **
+** This post is written with Israeli institutions and protocols in mind.
+Some of the links will lead to Hebrew articles.
+These posts will be translated with time **

 How to start when you think your child might have autism

 Occasionally, someone we know tells us about their kid’s abnormal behavior, and asks us if their child has autism.
 We see this question repeated in Facebook groups.
 We are asked this by parents who turn to us for guidance.

 Because we are parents of diagnosed children, we are perceived as having the ability to diagnose.
 Parents don’t diagnose children.

 Even if we could, it is impossible to diagnosis a child based on the reporting of a few individual behaviors.

 So what can be done?
 How do you know if you need to take a child for a diagnosis?
 Here are the guidelines:

 The first rule, is if you have any doubts, follow that feeling and find out.
 The process starts at home.
 If you get a strong feeling that there is something off, open an observation routine.